tpaschalis/tpaschalis.github.io/_posts/2020-10-24-three-golang-enum-tips.markdown

 The map also provides constant access time, instead of linear in the case of the string array.

-## Use uint8 instead of int
-First off, why not use a `uint8` instead of an `int`?
-The 'iota' works the same, you get simpler validation, plus a small performance improvement, almost for free.

-## Bonus - Try unexported enum types
+## Try un-exporting enum types
 Also, in the spirit of 'making invalid states unrepresentable', think about un-exporting the enumerator type.
 The types themselves can be exported, as well as their methods, but this will disallow people from instantiating their own `State(100)`.

+## Bonus - Use uint8 instead of int
+Why not use a `uint8` instead of an `int`?
+The 'iota' works the same, you get simpler validation, plus a small performance improvement, almost for free.